By Jonathan Griffin. Editor, SEO Consultant, & Developer.

 This doesn’t feel like a Penguin-only update.
 We never saw a drop of 25% during a Penguin update (we’re seeing a 25% increase).
 On the other hand, we could have moved up because of new penalties - but the increase seems too big for that..

-Another interesting comment is that the updates seem to be country specific.
+Another interesting comment is that the updates seem to be country-specific.
 This seems to indicate that whatever is being tested is being limited to specific countries.
-Certainly, we are seeing more movement with the keywords we track on the US SERPs, and very little movement in the UK SERPs:
+Indeed, we see more movement with the keywords we track on the US SERPs and minimal movement in the UK SERPs:

 The flux is very country-specific.
 If you check serpwatch or accuranker where you can filter by country, you’ll see that the UK is barely seeing anything at all.
 Whereas the US, Canada, Australia and parts of Europe are off the chart.
 I guess the UK is coming soon …

-On Blackhatworld, there are multiple posts complaining about Personal Blog Networks being deindexed:
+On Blackhatworld, multiple posts are complaining about Personal Blog Networks being deindexed:

 Fairly new sites should be seeing a boost here, as I’m seeing another round of deindexing of a lot of the older PBN (paid) links some of my niche sites have.
 This effect would drop older sites down who owned the PBN links, while it misses newer sites who’s PBN links are newer and not on any Google hit list yet.

 I agree.
 I just lost a mini network (less than 20) and a website or two on some networks so I guess it’s a rollout of a deindexing campaign.